Today we’ll complete the shoulder volume series.

-Now, if we take a look at the average training programme, we will probably see bench press, some kind of incline press and at least one shoulder/overhead press.
+Now, if we take a look at the average training program, we will probably see bench press, some kind of incline press and at least one shoulder/overhead press.

-The point is that most people don’t understand that this workload is already sufficient to stimulate their front delts to grow… And their rear delts accordingly suffer from that.
+The point is that most people don’t understand that this workload is already sufficient to stimulate front delt growth… And eventually rear delts come off badly from that.

 Thus, I highly recommend and advise you to pay more attention to your rear delts!

 Most people don’t need any or only a small amount of additional front delt work.